Sreyaakm/nhanes-depression-analytics/README.md

 • The merged file now includes core demographic variables (age, sex, race, education, marital status, household size, income-to-poverty ratio) alongside PHQ-9 survey responses, ready for further statistical modeling or exploratory analysis.

 • This result aligns with NHANES design, where only a subset of respondents complete the mental-health screener.

+## Notebook: 03_depression_outcome.ipynb
+**Objective:**

+• To calculate PHQ-9 depression outcomes using the merged and cleaned dataset from Notebook 02.

+• This notebook computes the total PHQ-9 scores for each respondent, determines probable cases of depression (PHQ-9 ≥ 10), and summarizes overall prevalence and data completeness for further analysis.

+**Tasks Performed:**
+• Imported the merged dataset, which was created in Notebook 02: merged_DPQJ_DEMOJ_cleaned.csv.

+• Calculated the number of PHQ-9 items answered and each participant's total PHQ-9 score.

+• Generated descriptive statistics-count, mean, standard deviation, min, max, quartiles-to assess the distribution of scores.

+• Created a binary variable for probable depression using PHQ-9 ≥ 10.

+• Calculated the percentage of participants meeting the PHQ-9 ≥ 10 criterion.

+• Exported the preprocessed dataset to data_processed/merged_with_phq9_scores.csv.

+• Wrote an interpretation summary that described participant counts, prevalence, and data quality.

+**Expected Outcome:**

+• A cleaned dataset that contains:

+• Total PHQ-9 score for each participant and number of items answered.
+A binary variable indicating probable depression (PHQ-9 ≥ 10).

+• Summary statistics and prevalence estimates for depression in the NHANES 2017–2018 sample.

+• This dataset will serve as the input for further statistical analysis in the next stage of the project.